Types of Scopes

 For dynamic scopes, check if a corresponding

-scope exists.Example: messages:send:{example.com}
+:all scope exists.Example: messages:send:{example.com} is satisfied by messages:send:all4

 Domain-Specific Check